grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

   </figcaption>
 </figure>

 Things get darker.
 Several Marsh harriers make their way from where they were towards where they'd prefer to roost; several towards Titchwell, others somewhere else inland.
-Some incredibly slippers boards nearly end me as I attempt to discover what tiny bird species is squeaking at me from near the creek.
+Some incredibly slippery boards nearly end me as I attempt to discover what tiny bird species is squeaking at me from near the creek.
 As the light fails, there's a Barn Owl right on the edge of what I can see; irritatingly near Titchwell; I can just about pick out a couple of birders looking at it from the beach path.
 Oh well - plenty of time left in the week for that to be us.

 #### Titchwell Morning #2